Corben Oval electrical and pavilion upgrades

 The addition of power to the site and the upgrades to the pavilion will allow for activity and events at the park beyond the existing sporting uses.

 The Victorian Government has invested $1.6 million for this project.

 Wherever possible we will use existing infrastructure to limit environmental impacts on this project.

-We will work with Wurundjeri Woi-wurrung Cultural Heritage Corporation to develop and complete a Cultural Heritage Assessment of the site and will protect the cultural heritage values of the site from start to finish.
-As the site has a heritage overlay, we’ll also work with Heritage Victoria to ensure the heritage values of the site are protected.
+We will work with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to develop and complete a Cultural Heritage Management Plan to ensure the Aboriginal cultural heritage values of the site are protected.

 We will undertake risk and safety assessments to ensure the project will be completed safely, and any areas where construction is taking place will be clearly signed and fenced off to restrict public access to the worksite.